List of EastEnders characters introduced in 1985: Big Ron

+Chris Smith

-Chris SmithChris Smith (initially credited as 'Man', then as Mary's father), played by Allan O'Keefe, is the father of Mary Smith (Linda Davidson).
+Chris Smith (initially credited as 'Man', then as Mary's father), played by Allan O'Keefe, is the father of Mary Smith (Linda Davidson).
 A haulage driver from Stockport, he is first seen in Walford in May 1985 when he comes to visit his wayward daughter.
 Mary (or Theresa as she was known to Chris) had left Stockport to escape her family, so she is not pleased when Chris arrives and tries to persuade her to return with him so he can help bring up her young daughter.
 After several ill-fated attempts, Mary sends him away.

 In 1987, Mary begins prostituting herself.
 She leaves her young baby, Annie Smith, at home alone while she works.
 On one occasion, Annie throws a blanket out of her cot straight on to an electric fan heater, causing a fire.
 Annie is rescued but Mary's neighbour, Dot Cotton (June Brown), phones Chris, who returns to Walford and takes Annie to live with him and his wife, Edie Smith (Eileen O'Brien), in Stockport.

 Mary's boyfriend, Rod Norman (Christopher McHallem), tries to help Mary sort her life out so she can get her daughter back.
 Even though Mary seems to be better, Edie has grown so attached to Annie that she is unwilling to relinquish care.
 By December, Chris finally decides that Annie should be reunited with Mary.
 Edie is unhappy about this and tells Chris that he can only come home when he brings Annie back.
 On Christmas Eve 1987, after desperately trying to convince Mary to return to Stockport, a very drunk Chris abducts Annie and tries to drive her home, only to crash into a wall at the local bed and breakfast on Bridge Street.
 Mary is forced to spend Christmas Day in hospital so Annie can be monitored.
 Chris desperately tries to make amends for his mistake, but she cannot forgive him until Annie is given the all clear later that day, so a jubilant Mary accepts her father's apology.